Premarket Trading: Key Takeaways

 Watch for Stock Halts

-It’s well worth the small amount of time required to find out if there’s a halt, especially if the news or catalyst isn’t strong.
+Because of this, it’s always important to check if a stock is emerging from a halt.
+It’s worth the small amount of time required to find out if there’s a halt, especially if the news or catalyst isn’t strong.

 What’s the best way to avoid making mistakes in the premarket and any market?
 Prepare.

 There’s a lot you can’t prepare for in the market.
 Education is one thing you can control.